Ebola cases in the United States

 EMORY PATIENT

-An unidentified American who contracted Ebola in Sierra Leone began treatment at Emory University Hospital on Sept.
-9. The patient, who has asked to remain anonymous, was discharged on Oct.
-19, the university said.
+An unidentified American who contracted Ebola in Sierra Leone has been treated at Emory University Hospital in Atlanta since Sept.
+9.

+In a statement on Wednesday disclosing the first public details of his condition, the patient said he was recovering and expected to be released from the hospital soon.
+He said he wanted to keep his identity secret for now.

 THREE MISSIONARIES